dioris-moreno/opensips-mi-client/README.md

 ### TypeScript

-Client class is the default export of the library, so you can just import it as follows:
+Client class is the default export of the library, so you can import it as follows:

 ```typescript
 import Client from 'opensips-mi-client';
 ```

-You are able to connect to the OpenSIPS instance defined in .env and get its version as easy as this:
+You now are able to connect to the OpenSIPS instance defined in .env and get its version with just a few lines of code:

 ```typescript
 import Client from 'opensips-mi-client';